The horror from afar How I experienced October 7, 23 as a journalist in Zurich

 Image: Keystone

 Israel strikes back hard after October 7, invading the Gaza Strip and driving Hamas, but also the civilian population, before it.
 Now there are videos from there that would have been better left unseen.
-Desperate civilians pull relatives out of the rubble left behind by the Israeli forces.
+Desperate civilians pull their relatives out of the rubble left behind by the Israeli forces.

 Landscape of rubble: view of Chan Yunis on April 14.